 Breakfast buffet with fresh pastries and bread.
 Fresh fruit, cheeses and meats, dried fruit and nuts, eggs and breakfast sausages.

 Lunch and dinner include a 3-course sit-down meal prepared by the cruise line’s chefs.
 There is a fixed menu of local specialties, prepared on a daily basis from fresh ingredients.
 Both lunch and dinner meals are paired with excellent complimentary wines.
 With advance warning, the kitchen can accommodate special diets.
 In fact, I had vegetarian options half the time while onboard even though I did not alert the cruise line in advance.

 Capacity: 132 passengers

 Onboard amenities: Lounge with large picture windows, restaurant, TV, gift shop, elevator, sun deck with chaise lounges.
-Air-conditioning throughout entire boat and in each cabin, central heating, free onboard Wi-Fi
+Air-conditioning throughout the entire boat and in each cabin, central heating, free onboard Wi-Fi